blokwise/blok/docs/content/en/usage.md

 - options: `'WhenIdle'`, `'WhenVisible'`, `'OnInteraction'`, `'Never'`

 The `hydration` prop controls how to the component will be hydrated.
 The hydration will be done with `vue-lazy-hydration` thanks to Markus Oberlehner.

+### `isEditable`

+- type: `Boolean`,
+- default: `false`

+Decide whether to use custom v-editable directive of storyblok-nuxt module or not.
+Either enable through prop `isEditable` of the Blok component globally for all rendered Bloks down the tree or as prop of the blok data `blok.isEditable` inside the blok data for single opt-ins.